Baboy PHPigs

 Commercial (intensive)10–15 kg90–110 kg4.5–5.5 months0.70–0.85 kg/day

 These timelines assume adequate feeding and basic health management (deworming, clean water).
-Pigs on kitchen scraps alone will take significantly longer.
+Pigs on kitchen scraps alone will take much longer.

 What Buyers Actually Want